KatreinSauer/KatreinSauer_Notebook/_posts/2025-03-17-miri-paper.md

 tags: [ antpathes, sticopathes, chitin, mechnical testing ]
 ---

+This post shows black coral (Antipathes and Sticopathes) data measured on MySpot at BESSY.

-## Bessy XRD data from October/November 2020
+## BESSY XRD data from October/November 2020

 These data show only the black corals.
 Within the same measurement are also Stylophora pistillata datasets included.
 We want here to look into and find chitin (Poli paper)